2026 Summit Vision: Building a New Blueprint: Reimagining Prosperity. Fueling Opportunity.

 LinkedIn

-An entrepreneur + investor, Brandon Andrews is co-founder and Chief Product Officer of Gauge; an AI-driven market research platform.
+Brandon Andrews is a former United States Senate staffer turned entrepreneur + investor.
+He is co-founder and Chief Product Officer of Gauge; an AI-driven market research platform.
 He is also CEO of The Inexorable.
-He has done casting Shark Tank and other business shows on TV for over a decade; engaging with thousands of entrepreneurs each year.
-Brandon is a speaker for the State Department and hosts global business events like Clinton Global Initiative, Web Summit, and the World AI Conference.
-Working with AI for Good – the United Nations’ AI program – Brandon hosts Innovation Factory pitch competitions around the world and the Impact with AI podcast engaging entrepreneurs using AI to support the United Nations SDGs.
+He engages with thousands of entrepreneurs and small business owners each year doing casting for Shark Tank and other business shows on TV.
+He is a speaker for the State Department and host for global business events like The Next Web, Web Summit, and the World AI Conference.
+Brandon hosts the Impact with AI podcast engaging entrepreneurs using AI to support the United Nations SDGs.
+He also hosts the UN’s Innovation Factory pitch competition engaging global entrepreneurs using AI to drive positive impact.
+He brings a unique perspective at the intersection of policy, business, and innovation.
+Visit www.brandonandrews.me to learn more.

 he/him